Colorado to auction off cannabis-themed license plates

 DENVER (AP) — Cannabis-themed license plates in Colorado are being auctioned off to the highest bidder in a fundraiser for the Colorado Disability Funding Committee.

-The state is auctioning off the rights to 14 state license plates with cannabis-themed phrases, including “BONG,” “GANJA,” “TEBGRIDY” and “HASH,” KUSA-TV reported.
+The state is selling the rights to 14 plates with cannabis-themed phrases, including “BONG,” “GANJA,” “TEGRIDY” and “HASH,” KUSA-TV reported.

 Democratic Gov. Jared Polis applauded the effort in a statement, saying the state is “proud of its creativity and ingenuity.”

-Note: This story has been corrected to say Tegridy in second paragraph.